swiftsolves-msft/LogicApps/Create-MDEDeviceTagAzure/README.md

 In the deployment set the paramater to the Tag you want to be applied

-In the deployment set the paramater to how matching occurs
+In the deployment set the paramater to how matching occurs:

 _name - match by server name between Azure and MDE_